ajupazhamayil/function_default_comment_remover/README.md

-# PHP Function Signature Changer
+# PHP commented function param example value remover

-This repository helps to change the old PHP function signatures (version < 7.4.0) to new PHP function signatures with type declarations(version >= 7.4.0).
+This repository helps to remove the commented example function param values in the repository.

-More information on the type declaration is available here https://www.php.net/manual/en/language.types.declarations.php
+example PR output of this repo: https://github.com/GoogleCloudPlatform/php-docs-samples/pull/1715

 # How to use this script

-Run `python signature_argument_adder.py path_to_directory`
+Run `python function_param_example_comment_remover.py path_to_directory`
 where `path_to_directory` is the path to the php files' directory

-**Note: This script will NOT disturb the existing new PHP function signatures in the directory**

 # Requirements
 The `python3` script expects proper `@param` comments for all the variables in the function signature.